The School Day

 Drop-off and pick-up

-The school follows the Cambridge County Council protocols for dealing with children not collected at the end of the school day, available here: Protocol for Children Not Collected from School
+The school follows the joint Education and Children’s Social Care protocols for dealing with children not collected at the end of the school day, available here: Protocol for Children Not Collected from School

 Please ensure that you have suitable arrangements in place to enable your child to be collected promptly at 3.10 or 3.15pm depending on your child’s year group..
-If you are unable to collect your child due to an emergency please notify the school office immediately.
-Children who are not collected at 3.15pm will be brought to the school reception area to be supervised until 3.25pm.
+If you are unable to collect your child due to an emergency please notify the school Office immediately.
+Children who are not collected on time will be brought to the school reception area to be supervised until 3.25pm.
 Children collected after 3.15pm must be signed out in the late collection register.
 Where children are repeatedly not being collected on time this may indicate a safeguarding issue therefore the Designated Person for Child Protection will review the late collection register and where there are concerns about safety or well-being these will be dealt with in accordance with the school safeguarding procedures.
 This may include referral to other agencies.
 Where emergency supervision is required beyond 3.25pm we will try to assist with a one-off placement at Spectrum After School Club.
 If this option is used parents will be liable for the full-session fee.